What is catheter ablation?

 You will be given IV (intravenous) medicine to help you relax.
 Some people even fall

 asleep.
-In some cases, you may be placed under general anesthesia.
-Most people don’t
+In some cases, you may be placed under medicine (general anesthesia) that

 After the medicine has taken effect, your healthcare provider will numb an area in